 The Chancellor provides strong leadership in establishing and communicating expectations of educational excellence and integrity throughout the District and consistently assures support for the effective operations of the institution.
 At the beginning of each academic year, the Chancellor holds a retreat with the Chancellor's Cabinet to plan and establish priorities and expectations for the year (IV.D.1-1).
 In addition, he shares his annual goals, which serve as the broad planning framework for the year.
 The Chancellor's annual goals focus on institutional excellence and a demonstrated commitment to the effective operation of the institutions.
-Each year, the Chancellor's goals reflect the same commitment to institutional excellence and effective operations of the institutions (IV.D.1-2, IV.D.1-3).
+Each year, the Chancellor's evaluation by the Board includes an assessment of the Chancellor's major goals and objectives.
+The Chancellor's goals reflect the same commitment to institutional excellence and effective operations of the institutions (IV.D.1-2, IV.D.1-3).